 Yazd on the Path to Recognition

 The rich culture and tradition of Yazd have brought this city to the center of attention many times.
-From 1985 that Yazd's Organization of Cultural Heritage and Handicraft was initiated, this attention gained more official momentum.
+In 1985 when Yazd's Organization of Cultural Heritage and Handicraft was initiated, this attention gained more official momentum.
 Moreover, several cultural figures took matters into their own hands to initiate, direct and supervise efforts in the process, and with the involvement of the Art and Architecture University of Yazd, as well as efforts on the parts of the Water Museum, and the Cultural Heritage Organization.
 Yazd became reinvigorated as the historically important city it once was.
 With the union of Tourism Organization and Cultural Heritage Organization, emphasis on the tourism aspects of Cultural Heritages was intensified.
-The idea of traditional residential spaces became rapidly popular, and many historic constructs of Yazd were turned into residential spaces that helped the visitors get to know the culture and lifestyle of people more closely.
+The idea of traditional residential spaces became rapidly popular, and many historic constructs of Yazd were turned into residential spaces that helped visitors get to know the culture and lifestyle of people more closely.

 In 2001. to save the historic weave of the city and its values, the Cultural Heritage Centre of Yazd city was established.
 The organization is a research-oriented center focusing on architecture, restoration, history, and archaeology and has published numerous invaluable articles in this regard.
 The highlight of the center was the registration of the city with more than 700 hectares of land as a National Heritage in 2005.
 The establishment of such organizations created the opportunity for formulating legal regulations to protect the city, and draw more attention to Yazd and its preservation.
-From 2010, the documents needed to register Yazd in the tentative list of UNESCO were gathered, but the process of its registration came to a temporary halt.
+In 2010, the documents needed to register Yazd in the tentative list of UNESCO were gathered, but the process of its registration came to a temporary halt.
 Five years later, with the re-establishment of the Yazd Cultural Heritage Centre, and the help of the International Registration Office, the process was re-instated.
 This time the focus was on the role of the residents of Yazd, interaction with urban managers, and taking advantage of the domestic and foreign experiences.
 The Cultural Heritage experts began advertising the importance of the historic texture of the city and educating the residents.
 The center's main office was moved to the Yazd City Hall so that the council members can take a more active part in this matter.
-Meanwhile, a request for assistance was sent to CRAterre France that has experts with the experience of registering many cities in UNESCO, they played an invaluable role in helping Yazd get registered on the Heritage List as the largest and yet inhabited adobe city in the world.
+Meanwhile, a request for assistance was sent to CRAterre France which has experts with the experience of registering many cities in UNESCO, they played an invaluable role in helping Yazd get registered on the Heritage List as the largest and yet inhabited adobe city in the world.

 Each year, the cultural and natural places that possess at least one of the ten criteria defined by UNESCO are presented to this organization to be registered as part of their World Heritage list.
 In the Convention Concerning the Protection of the World's Cultural and Natural Heritage, two positive aspects of registration are mentioned.
 First, the sites that are registered belong to all nations regardless of race, religion, or nationality.
 Second, the protection of these sites is mandatory no matter where the heritage is located.

 Yazd is one of the biggest adobe cities in the world with outstanding sites such as the Jameh Mosque.
-Zoroastrian Fire Temple, Amir Chakhmaq Complex, Qanats, Wind catchers, traditional houses; all with distinctive architecture are presented to visitors.
-The landscape of this city with domes, minarets, and wind catchers is a witness of the ingenious architecture that has its roots in the climatic features of the area and is considered a treasure of tangible and intangible heritages.
+Zoroastrian Fire Temple, Amir Chakhmaq Complex, Qanats, Wind catchers, and traditional houses; all with distinctive architecture are presented to visitors.
+The landscape of this city with domes, minarets, and wind catchers is a witness to the ingenious architecture that has its roots in the climatic features of the area and is considered a treasure of tangible and intangible heritages.

 Not only has more than 700 hectares of the historic section of Yazd kept its form but the coexistence of different religions is another important feature of the city as well.
-Even though the traditions, social customs, and religious rituals are an indivisible part of people's lives, increasing the number of domestic productions with all the limitations is still their goal.
+Even though traditions, social customs, and religious rituals are an indivisible part of people's lives, increasing the number of domestic productions with all the limitations is still their goal.
 Although these goals have been criticized many times, they are the reasons why the city was registered (due to meeting criteria iii and v) during the 41st meeting of The UNESCO World Heritage Committee in Krakow, Poland as Iran's 22nd Cultural Heritage site, in July 2017.